nattienat09/flavobacteria/Box2D/readme.md

-Using the Box2D game engine to simulate the Elastic Coupling Model in head-to-side (flavobacteria) collisions.
+### :collision: Box2D simulation of the Elastic Coupling Model in head-to-side (flavobacteria) collisions. :collision:
+#### Made in Processing 3 using the "Box2D for Processing" library.